KIPAC/BootCamp/docs/windows10_setup.md

 which should print:
 `/usr/bin/vim`

-If you wish to use 'emacs' instead, I recommend you install via your Linux terminal:
+If you wish to use `emacs` instead, I recommend you install via your Linux terminal:

 `sudo apt-get emacs`